MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/delay-delivery.md

 ![Turn on Delay delivery in the Insights add-in](../../Images/mya/use/try-delay-add-in.png)

-## To turn off Delay delivery
+## To turn it off

-You can opt in and opt out of Delay delivery as many times as you want To turn off Delay delivery:
+You can opt in and opt out of Delay delivery as many times as you want to turn off Delay delivery:

 * In the [MyAnalytics dashboard](https://myanalytics.microsoft.com), select **Config Settings**, and then change the setting for **Delay delivery** to **Off**.
 * Or in the Insights Outlook add-in, open **Settings** (gear icon), and then change the setting for **Delay delivery** to **Off** .